FARM: Few-shot Adaptive Malware Family Classification under Concept Drift: Abstract

 \section{Abstract}

-Malware classification models often face performance degradation due to concept drift, arising from evolving threat landscapes and the emergence of novel malware families.
-This paper presents FARM (Few-shot Adaptive Recognition of Malware), a framework designed to detect and adapt to both covariate and label drift in Windows Portable Executable (PE) malware classification.
-FARM leverages a triplet autoencoder to project samples into a discriminative latent space, enabling unsupervised drift detection via DBSCAN clustering and dynamic thresholding.
-For rapid adaptation, it employs few-shot learning using prototype-based classification, requiring only a handful of labeled samples.
-FARM also supports full retraining when enough drifted samples accumulate, updating the latent space for long-term integration.
-Experiments on the BenchMFC dataset demonstrate that FARM improves classification performance under covariate drift by 5.6\%, and achieves an average F1 score of 0.85 on unseen malware families using only few-shot adaptation, which further increases to 0.94 after retraining.
-These results highlight FARM’s robustness and adaptability in dynamic malware detection environments under limited supervision.
+Malware classification models often suffer performance degradation under concept drift due to evolving threat landscapes and the emergence of novel malware families.
+This paper presents FARM (Few-shot Adaptive Recognition of Malware), a unified framework for detecting and adapting to both covariate drift and label drift in Windows Portable Executable (PE) malware family classification.
+FARM uses a triplet autoencoder to project samples into a discriminative latent space, enabling unsupervised drift detection through DBSCAN clustering and dynamic thresholding.
+To enable rapid adaptation, the framework employs a few-shot strategy that can incorporate new classes from only a small number of labeled samples.
+FARM also supports full retraining when sufficient drifted samples accumulate, allowing longer-term model updating.
+Experiments on the BenchMFC dataset show that FARM improves classification performance under covariate drift by 5.6\%, and achieves an average F1 score of 0.85 on unseen malware families using few-shot adaptation, increasing to 0.94 after retraining.
+These results indicate that FARM provides an effective approach for drift-aware malware family classification in dynamic environments with limited supervision.